 Speaking of Thanksgiving-- here is how you might celebrate Thanksgiving if you are an American living in Amsterdam.
-First you will have to find a poultry seller, who you can order a turkey from in advance, and then pay the equivalent of $70 USD for it.
+First you will have to find a poultry seller, whom you can order a turkey from in advance, and then pay the equivalent of $70 USD for it.
 When you pick up the bird, it will in no way resemble the prepackaged, sanitized, vacuum-packed meat lump you have bought previously in America, but will look exactly like what it is: a recently slaughtered animal carcass, which you will schlep across town on your bike and drop off with your friend, who will have to remove the remaining feathers and other tidbits before cooking it.
 You will then make a run to the local American import store to pick up some exorbitantly priced canned pumpkin, and where you might not be able to resist the allure of Reeses Peanut Butter cups, even at almost $4 a package.
 You will spend the day cooking and baking in your compact European kitchen with your compact European appliances.
 Then you will load up your family and half of a Thanksgiving dinner on your bikes, and ride to your friend's house while hoping she doesn't hate you for the turkey carcass.
-The evening will be spent in the celebration of simple carbohydrates, with friends who have become your family abroad, while thanking God for your innate ability to happen to live in a country where you are blissfully unaware of anything having to do with Black Friday.
+The evening will be spent in the celebration of imported Stove Top Stuffing, with friends who have become your family abroad, while thanking God for your innate ability to happen to live in a country where you are blissfully unaware of anything having to do with Black Friday.
 But the next morning you will arise at 4 AM anyway to head to your favorite discount store, bang on the doors until it opens 5 hours later, and threaten to beat the crap out of anyone who gets in your way.
 Ahhh, traditions.